Here are some answers to frequently asked questions about my business.

 Another way to reduce this cost is to have me develop the site with your initial content, then update the content yourself later.
 That’s the great thing about WordPress – you don’t need a programmer to update the content.

 Customized features also add to cost.
-The themes I use come with great styling and have enough flexibility to make your site look unique without having to go full custom.
+The builder themes I use come with great styling and have enough flexibility to make your site look unique.
 It’s like building a kitchen.
 If you want full custom cabinets, it will cost a lot more than standard cabinets.
-If you can make standard cabinets work with some smaller customizations, it will save you a lot of money.
+If you can make standard cabinets work with some smaller customizations, it will save you money.

 But what if I need a highly custom site or custom features?